What is a removal order?

 Who can appeal?

-What if I can’t appeal my Removal Order?
+What if I can’t appeal the removal order?

 What is the appeal like?

 Firstly, it is similar to a hearing in court.
-Generally speaking, a panel that usually consists of one decision-maker will hear the case in person.
+A penal which usually consists of one decision-maker will hear the appeal in person.

-Further, you need to prove that you are admissible, and that the Removal Order was wrong.
-You can also give statements and evidence including witnesses to the panel.
+Further, you need to prove that you should be allowed to stay in Canada.
+You can also give statements and evidence including witnesses at the hearing.

-Thirdly, the counsel of the CBSA may also attend the hearing.
-However, if the case is straightforward, they may just send a written submission to the panel instead of attending the hearing in person.
+Thirdly, the counsel of IRCC may also attend the hearing.
+However, if the case is straightforward, they may just send a written submission to the penal instead of attending the hearing in person.

 We can also represent you at the hearing.